drcdev/flutter_fhir/README.md

 going to have to make use of sqlite.
 I've begun to try and design the database with the following
 guidelines:
 1. Each of the fhir datatypes below will be in it's own table except for primitives
-2. Each table will have an id that will be its primary key
+2. Each table will have an id that will be its primary key, except for bridge tables
-3. All tables with '_' are child tables
+3. All tables with '__' are bridge tables
 4. Each single primitive will be a column
-5. Each column referring to a single row in another table will have a foreign key corresponding to the id of the row in the other table
+5. Each column referring to a single row in another table will have a foreign key corresponding to the id of the row in the other table, a normal child-parent table relationship
+6. For lists of rows in other tables (e.g. patient table may refer to multiple rows in patient_Contact table), but     where the second table is referenced only by the first (again, patient_Contact is only ever referenced from        patient), then the first table becomes the parent table, and the second table will have foreign keys               referencing it, ToDo: should this be generalized with bridge tables?
+7. For instances where multiple tables reference multiple rows in a table, a bridge table is created.
+These             combined names, with the table referencing listed first, then two underscores '__', then the table
+     referenced. (e.g. patient__identifier).
+Using this case, the identifier column in the patient table will reference an 'identifierId' column in patient_identifier.
+Likewise, the identifier table will have a patientId column referencing the patientId column in patient_identifier.
+This is a new column that will be added to the identifier column, and is not part of the json Schema.
-6. Work in progress, obviously, so some of this will change as I learn why not to do some things
+8. Work in progress, obviously, so some of this will change as I learn why not to do some things.
-7. 4 primitive tables for lists of same,
+9. 4 primitive tables for lists of same,
     -uri with canonical and uri columns
     -numbers with unsignedInt, positiveInt, decimal and integer columns -times with time and dateTime columns
     -strings with code, string and markdown columns -all primitive tables will have foreignId and foreignTable added as columns to form a composite foreign key
-6. ToDo: Lists - bools, other tables
+10. ToDo: Lists - bools, other tables

 # FHIR datatypes
 1. Primitives: base64Binary, boolean, canonical, code, date, dateTime, decimal, id